drEnilight/vatlayer-ruby/README.md

 ## Configuration

 API keys *must* be configured in the gem setup.
 You can do this anywhere in your application before you make API calls using the gem.
+You can find your API key in your Vatlayer account, by [reference](https://vatlayer.com/dashboard).
+API access is available for every Vatlayer account.

 ```ruby
 Vatlayer.configure do |config|